ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

 | url_1  | tag_1  |
 | url_2  | tag_1  |

-The first step is to manually scrape the raw text from all the URLS and scrape the TITLE, READING_TIME and DATE (publish) from the pages using a HTML webscraper.
+The first step is to manually scrape the raw text from all the URLS and scrape the TITLE, READING_TIME and DATE (publish) from the pages using a HTML web scraper.
 All these steps were manually combined in an excel file.
 After the merging, the data will look as follows:

  ***clean_article_data.csv***